victorlaiyeeteng/tp/docs/UserGuide.md

 - Empty or invalid name for Friend :
   `Names should only contain alphanumeric characters and spaces, and it should not be blank...`

+- Plan (identified by name, date-time and friend) already exists :
+  `This plan already exists in the FriendBook`

 <div class="pdfbreak"></div>

 #### Additional Information: